Khloe Kardashian Opens Up About Going Back To Work After Welcoming Baby True

-Khloe Kardashian is revealing how hard it was for her to go back to work after spending months at home with baby daughter, True Thompson.
+Khloe Kardashian is revealing how hard it was for her to go back to work after spending months at home with baby daughter True Thompson.

 According to a July 17 report by People Magazine, Khloe Kardashian claims that although she was extremely worried about leaving baby True all day long to return to work at the Good American offices, she claims that after she got into a routine things got much better.